iommirocks/iommi/docs/forms.rst

 Major features compared to Django forms:

 - Supports :code:`__` syntax for going across table/object boundaries, similar to how Django does with QuerySets.
-- Send in a callable that is late evaluated to determine if a field should be displayed (:code:`show`).
+- Send in a callable that is late evaluated to determine if a field should be displayed (:code:`include`).
 This is very handy for showing a slightly different form to administrators for example.
 - Easy configuration without writing entire classes that are only used in one place anyway.